-The purpose of Points of Distribution (PODs) are to establish initial points where the general public will obtain life sustaining emergency relief supplies of food and water, until such time as power is restored, or stores with these items are open and stocked with supplies.
-Esf-11, St. Johns County Parks and Recreation, have been tasked with the operations and management of PODs.
+The purpose of PODs are to establish initial points where the general public will obtain life sustaining emergency relief supplies of food and water, until such time as power is restored, or stores with these items are open and stocked with supplies.
+ESF-11, St. Johns County Parks and Recreation, has been tasked with the operations and management of PODs.
 2

-2 More in depth information on LSA's and POD's can be found in the St. Johns County Logistics Strategy which is on file with the St. Johns County Division of Emergency Management.
+2 More in depth information on LSAs and PODs can be found in the St. Johns County Logistics Strategy which is on file with the St. Johns County Emergency Management.